exo-cortex/exo-cortex.github.io/content/how-to/github-first-use.md

 tags: ["git", "github", "how-to"]
 ---

+This section shall contain short explanations about git and/or github in my own words.
+The official man page is often a little dense in information- at least for me.

 How to initialize git repository, add files, commit changes and push to existing github repository:

 ```bash